-This letter constitutes approval of the amended gaming ordinance as it is consistent with the requirements of IGRA and NIGC regulations.
-If you have any questions, please feel free to contact Staff Attorney Armando Acosta at 202-632-7003.
+Thank you for bringing the amendment to our attention.
+The amendment is approved as it is consistent with the requirements of the Indian Gaming Regulatory Act and the NIGC's regulations.
+If you have any questions, please feel free to contact Staff Attorney Andrew Mendoza at 202-632-7003.